chiefbiiko/legit/readme.md

 You can use the stream for both generation and verfication of fingerprints.

-For convenience you can generate a fingerpint of a file or directory by using the public `PipeHash.prototype.fingerprint(filepath, opts, callback)` method.
+For convenience you can generate a fingerpint of a file or directory by using the public `PipeHash.prototype.fingerprint` method.
 It internally processes the input stream indicated by filepath and calls the callback with the resulting fingerprint.
 Note that by default files are gzipped and directories tossed into a tarball (packed as tar archive and then gzipped) before the hashing stage.
 You can set `opts` to `{ gzip: false }` to prevent compression before hashing.
 Knowing whether a fingerprint refers to a compressed or uncompressed buffer is important for successfully verifying fingerprints.
 Generally, you should just stick to the defaults and use compression when juggling files.

 Make sure not to engage one `PipeHash` instance in multple hashing procedures simultaneously as that would lead to data races in the internal buffer window.
 It is safe to use a single stream for multiple file hashes as long as the operations are performed one after the other.